 (1) Towards global decarbonization through collaboration between Japanese companies and the government

-As the climate crisis becomes a major important challenge, Japan needs to contribute to global decarbonization by actively spreading its companies' excellent energy-efficient and renewable smart technologies and products abroad.
-The Japanese government is also supporting this movement toward cleaner energy transition and carbon neutrality in Asia and the world.
-The Japanese Business Alliance for Smart Energy Worldwide (JASE-W) is carrying out overseas decarbonization projects and businesses through the collaboration among member companies and the government.
+As the climate crisis becomes a global crusial challenge, Japanese companies need to contribute to global decarbonization by actively spreading their excellent energy-efficient and renewable smart technologies and products abroad.
+The government of Japan is also supporting this movement toward cleaner energy transition and carbon neutrality in Asia and the world.
+The Japanese Business Alliance for Smart Energy Worldwide (JASE-W) was established to carry out overseas decarbonization projects and businesses through collaboration among member companies and the government.

 (2) Explore Smart Energy Projects

-- Working groups were established for creating smart energy business projects through collaboration of various companies and organizations.
+- Working groups are established for creating smart energy business projects through collaboration of various companies and organizations.

-- Examine obstacles to promote smart energy business and try to find solutions, supporting from public sector.
+- Examine obstacles to promote smart energy business and try to find solutions, by getting supports from the public sector.

-- Establishment of public and private network in both domestic and abroad.
+- Strengthen public and private network both in domestic and in abroad.

 - ZEB - (net) Zero Energy Building - is a concept that energy input and output for buildings should be ultimately equal by introducing energy efficient and renewable equipment.
-In order, especially for ASEAN countries to acknowledge the concept, JASE-W ZEB WG has been convening workshops and seminars in these countries to familiarize themselves with the concept and to announce a step-by-step approach for promoting ZEB is essential.
-The WG had also been working in the ISO (International Organization for Standardization) committee concerned (TC205).
-In September 2021, this step-by step approach was issued as TS23764 (Methodology for achieving non-residential zero-energy buildings (ZEBs)).
+In order especially for ASEAN countries to disseminate the concept, JASE-W ZEB WG has been convening workshops and seminars in these countries to familiarize themselves with the concept and to appeal a step-by-step approach for promoting ZEB is important.
+The WG had also been working in the ISO (International Organization for Standardization) committee concerned (TC205), and in September 2021, this step-by step approach was issued as TS23764 (Methodology for achieving non-residential zero-energy buildings (ZEBs)).

 Utilization of Renewables and Distributed Power

-- Started in 2022, this WG is trying to disseminate greener and decarbonized integrated power supply systems in remote islands or industrial parks etc in Asia, by using solar and biomass power generation as main power sources combined with batteries and smart energy management technologies.
-METI also supports the activity in association with their proposed scheme: AETI (Asia Energy Transition Initiative) which facilitates energy transition and decarbonization of Asian countries.
+- Started in 2022, this WG is trying to develop greener and decarbonized integrated power supply systems in remote islands or industrial parks etc in Asia, by introducing solar and biomass power generation as main power sources combined with batteries and smart energy management technologies.
+METI supports the activity in association with their proposed scheme: AZEC (Asia Zero Emission Community) which facilitates energy transition and decarbonization of Asian countries.

-- Based on the demo-project that has already been installed and operated in a remote island in Indonesia, several islands in other regions have been selected and discussions and studies are now underway with close cooperation with the Indonesian Ministry of Energy and Mineral Resources and the national power company.
+- Based on the demo-project that has already been installed and operated in a remote island in Indonesia, several islands in other regions have been selected and discussions and studies are now being conducted toward international project of NEDO with close cooperation with the Indonesian Ministry of Energy and Mineral Resources and the national power company, PLN.

 Turkey and the Black Sea Region

-- Until now study meetings have been made among the WG members and public-private joint business mission to this area will be realize in the near future.
+- Until now study meetings have been made among the WG members and public-private joint business mission to this area will be realized in the near future.

-- Getting the cooperation of Japanese development assistance agencies and financial institutions, as well as a local state-owned financial bank for regional development, the WG is seeking to organise a project for a highly energy-efficient sewage treatment system in Turkey.
+- Getting the cooperation of Japanese development assistance agencies and financial institutions, as well as a local state financial bank for regional development, the WG is seeking to organize a project for a highly energy-efficient and disaster-resilient sewage treatment system in Turkey.

 Geothermal Power Generation

-- Looking for global business opportunity of geothermal power through advanced world-famous geothermal technologies developed by member companies.
+- Looking for global business opportunities of geothermal power through advanced world-famous geothermal technologies developed by member companies.

 - Formulate approaching strategy toward countries rich in geothermal resources such as Indonesia, the Philippines etc.